Mike Perry (fighter): Boxing

 On March 28, 2015, Perry fought on his professional boxing debut against Kenneth McNeil.
-Perry lost the fight via 4th round KO.
+Perry lost the fight via fourth round KO.

-On November 27, 2021, Perry faced professional boxer Michael Seals in "Triller Triad Combat", which had MMA fighters box boxers in a triangular ring, and won the bout by split decision.
+On November 27, 2021, Perry faced professional boxer Michael Seals in "Triller Triad Combat", which had MMA fighters box against boxers in a triangular ring, and won the bout by split decision.

 Perry was the backup fighter for the Jake Paul vs Tommy Fury February 26, 2023 boxing bout.
+He was also the backup fighter for the Logan Paul vs Dillon Danis October 14, 2023 boxing bout.

-Perry was the backup fighter for the Logan Paul vs Dillon Danis October 14, 2023 boxing bout.
+Perry vs. Paul

 It was reported on June 11, 2024 that Perry was scheduled to face Jake Paul in a professional boxing bout on July 20, 2024 after Mike Tyson, the original opponent of Jake Paul, had to postpone the fight.
 On June 18, 2024 the Jake Paul vs. Mike Perry bout was confirmed for July 20 at Amalie Arena in Tampa, FL.
-Perry lost the fight by technical knockout in the sixth round.
+Perry was dropped by Paul three times, losing by technical knockout in the sixth round as the referee waved off the fight.